HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_dnt_blink_usage.png",
-  caption="Percentage of websites using Do Not Track (DNT.", description="Bar chart showing the percentage of websites that access the value of DNT by using the `NavigatorDoNotTrack` feature.
+  caption="Percentage of websites using Do Not Track (DNT).", description="Bar chart showing the percentage of websites that access the value of DNT by using the `NavigatorDoNotTrack` feature.
 17.37% of desktop sites and 17.39% of mobile sites access this. ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=1302428398&format=interactive", sheets_gid="485103492",